Zev-se/zev.se/zev/content/posts/installing-vikunja.md

 series = []
 +++

 Yet another project of trail and error.
-This one about installing a Getting THing Done web app for me and my partner.
+This one about installing a Getting Thing Done web app for me and my partner.

 This is a very typical of my projects.
 Found cool Free and Open Source Software I could self host that would some some problems.
 Found it could be hosted via docker.
 Figured I should probably get at better setup where I have more control, so I installed a new server.
 This time with fedora instead of Ubuntu.
 This small project now got a bit larger.
 Anyhow, download a ISO, upload ISO to proxmox, spawn new server, login via webgui and set an IP, turn off and then on the interface.
 No connection.
 No route.
 Add route through the `route add` command, ssh in and set long password, reboot the machine.
 No longer any connection.
 I then remember `route` isn't percistant.
 I then type my long password into the web-CLI and instead use nmcli to add a default gateway.
 Try to upgrade but have issues with repos.
 No DNS configured...
 Adding DNS.
 Restart interface and  it works.
 Switching to a SSH connection.